 ProfitWell drives home the benefits of their platform on this sales page.
-Further down the page you’ll see them lay out step-by-step processes and benefits, which keeps pushing people towards most aware.
+Further down the page, you’ll see them lay out step-by-step processes and benefits, which keeps pushing people towards the most aware.

 It’s time to convince your prospect that your product is the best fit for their needs.

 Most Aware: Make ‘em an offer they can’t…resist